mjskay/ARTool/README.md

-# ART: The Aligned Rank Transform for Nonparametric Factorial ANOVAs
+# ART: R Package for the Aligned Rank Transform for Nonparametric Factorial ANOVAs

 _Matthew Kay, University of Washington <mjskay@uw.edu>_